 The structures laboratories include an excellent range of equipment for static, dynamic, and fatigue testing, photoelastic and holographic stress analysis and a modern concrete testing facility.
-The geotechnical laboratory has stateof-the-art equipment for testing soils and geotextiles.
+The geotechnical laboratory has state-of-the-art equipment for testing soils and geotextiles

-The Civil and Environmental Engineering computing systems consist of a large number of SUN and SPARC workstations running a network with a central file server, a PC computer lab and access to the University mainframe computers.
+The Civil and Environmental Engineering computing systems consist of a large number of SUN and SPARC workstations running a network with a central file server, a computer lab with 486 and Pentium PC's and access to the University mainframe computers

 The department's research is extensively funded through many contracts from federal agencies, the state, and private engineering sponsors.
-The department houses the Center for Applied Coastal Research, the Center for Innovative Bridge Engineering, the Center for the Study of Metals in the Environment, and the Center for Transportation Studies.
+The Center for Applied Coastal Research, one of the leading research organizations in this field, is housed in the department.